 - Gets the memorandum and articles prepared, executed, and registered,

-- Determines the name, location of register office of the Company,
+- Determines the name, location of the registered office of the Company,

 - Decides the bankers, brokers, and legal advisers of the Company,

-- Determines the first directors and to qualify them,
+- Determines the first directors and qualifies them,

 - Settles the terms of preliminary contracts with vendors,

 - Arranges for printing and advertisement for promotion,